Topsector-Logistiek/DIL-markdown/readme.md

-A collection of tools for rendering Markdown files as PDF using the DIL document template.
+A collection of tools for rendering Markdown files as PDF using the Data In Logistics document template.

 # Prequisites